 Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

-Joe Fairless: What’s a mistake you’ve made on a transaction that we haven’t talked about?
+Joe Fairless: What’s a mistake you’ve made on a transaction?

-Joe Fairless: Best ever way you like to give back?
+Joe Fairless: Well, you get a pass on that because you’re from an engineering background. [laughter] What’s the best ever way you like to give back?

-Thank you for being on the show.
+Joe Fairless: Yes.
+121 units in approximately 12 months, just over a year – congrats on that, and best of luck on the new acquisition.
 I hope you have a best ever day, and we’ll talk to you soon.